FAQ Sikh Wedding Traditions and Rituals

 Most of our guests use English, does the priest conduct the ceremony in Punjabi and English?

 The ceremony is designed specifically to keep the couple, peers, elders and youngsters fully engaged for the entire time.
-Your priest excels in both English, Punjabi, Gurmukhi, Hindi, and Spanish.
+Dr. Freedom Singh excels in both English, Punjabi, Gurmukhi, Hindi, and Spanish.

-‘On the Beach’ Sikh Weddings are very difficult and daunting causing a lot of damage to the religious materials and instruments.
+We DO NOT conduct ‘On the Beach’ Sikh Weddings.
 Guests find them extremely uncomfortable in the unbearable elements.
 Kindly review this link to see: Avoid Sikh Beach Weddings

 Will I receive documentation to send to the resort for setting up a Sikh Wedding?

-A complete detailed document with specs and images is provided to the couple upon signing the terms.
+We provide a complete detailed document with specs and images to the couple upon signing the terms.
 These will become the blueprint for planning your ceremony.

 Will I have to pay for the flights, baggage, travel, hotel/resort, insurance on top of the service fees?